Register and License Your Business

 The State may require additional license or business registration paperwork to be completed.
 It is also important to check with city/town & county governments where you intend to do business to determine licensing requirements.

 Refer to the financing section of the website for more information.
-Also use the Resource Navigator to do a search for organizations that provide financing.
+Also, use the Resource Navigator to search for organizations that provide financing.

 If you have employees, you will be responsible for additional employment insurance and worker’s compensation insurance.
 This includes applying for federal and state withholding numbers.